 Why Are Babies So Hard To Care For?

-According to the CDC (Centers for Disease Control and Prevention), as many as 1 in 10 babies has an irregular sleeping and eating pattern.
-Although many babies have no set schedule, others present with a regular schedule that is highly irregular.
-Babies who are constantly changing their daily habits can be difficult to care for, especially during newborn phase.
+The CDC (Centers for Disease Control and Prevention) reports that up to 1 in 10 babies have irregular sleeping and eating patterns.
+Some babies have no set routine, while others have a regular but erratic schedule.
+Babies who frequently change their daily way can be challenging to care for, especially during the newborn phase.

 When Do Babies Get Easier To Care For?